Jordan-Pierce/yolo-tiling/README.md

 [![ubuntu](https://github.com/Jordan-Pierce/yolo-tiling/actions/workflows/ubuntu.yml/badge.svg)](https://pypi.org/project/yolo-tiling)
 </div>

-This module can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
+This module can cut images and corresponding labels from a YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
 It supports both object detection and instance segmentation.
 Credit for the original repository goes to [slanj](https://github.com/slanj/yolo-tiling).

 ## Installation